 IPO and FPO are the two most common terms in the share market.
 They are two different procedures that companies use to raise funds from investors for different objectives.
 However, IPO and FPO differ from each other in various ways.

 Anyone investing in the stock market needs to know what IPO and FPO mean and what the differences are.
-This article provides a detailed understanding of the meaning and objectives of IPO and FPO and also explains the differences between FPO and IPO.
+This article provides a detailed understanding of the meaning, types, and objectives of IPO and FPO and also explains the differences between FPO and IPO on multiple grounds such as method of financing, ownership dilution, regulatory framework, pricing, etc.

 IPO stands for Initial Public Offering.
 In an IPO, a company goes public by offering its shares to the public for the first time.
 After the IPO, the issuing company is listed on the stock exchange.
 In India, the BSE and the NSE are the two stock exchanges on which large companies are listed.
 However, IPOs of small and medium enterprises (SMEs) or SME IPOs are listed on either the BSE SME or the NSE Emerge platform.